csinva/csinva.github.io/_notes/math/optimization.md

 - winding canyons
 - cliffs
 - local maxima to dodge
-- saddle points
+- saddle points (local max and local min)

 ## visualization

 - requires low dims
-  - goodfellow 2014 "Qualitatively characterizing neural network optimization problems" plots loss on line from starting point to ending point
+  - goodfellow 2015 "Qualitatively characterizing neural network optimization problems" plots loss on line from starting point to ending point
   - could do PCA on params

 ## complicated is simpler

-- ex. $x^3 sin(x)$ is simpler than just $x$ on the domain [−0.01, 0.01]
+- ex. $x^3 \sin(x)$ is simpler than just $x$ on the domain [−0.01, 0.01]
 - dropout is like ridge